4 facts about lupus

-This is only his suggestion for over-the-counter medications.
-An expired, less potent prescription drug could be potentially harmful or even fatal to take if it is for something such as heart disease or mental illness.
+While there’s a bit of wiggle room with over-the-counter meds, an expired prescription drug could be potentially harmful or even fatal to take if it is for something such as heart disease or mental illness.

-For disposing of medication, Morales refers to the FDA rules promoting finding the nearest take back programs or DEA-authorized collectors.
+For disposing of unwanted or expired medication, Sepehrar refers to the FDA’s guidance, which recommends finding the nearest drug take-back program or DEA-authorized collector.

 If no medicine take-back programs or DEA-authorized collectors are available nearby, the FDA offers these three tips for disposing medication in your household trash: